Chapter 36

 In my foolish quest to tinker with unbridled power and use it for my own advantage, it seems I have encountered a small glitch.

-From out of nowhere a little girl with a very sincere voice spoke aloud in my head.
+From out of nowhere, a little girl with a very sincere voice spoke aloud in my head.

 “It's only a fence” (((and))) “Are you afraid of the big bad wolf?”

-She then went on to comfort me with words such as “Think of flowers in a field or water.
+She then went on to comfort me with words such as “Think of flowers in a field or water...
 Water helps.”

 Pg 257 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I then realized to my surprise, I had taken control of the situation.
+I then realized, to my surprise I had taken control of the situation.
 The girl who appeared to me briefly showed me that.
-“Thank you,” I muttered to the rustling of tree branches, as if speaking through an opening in Heaven's gate.
-Perhaps, it was to somehow reach the withered old lady, the innocent child became.
-How grateful was I, to the physiological axioms which define biology.
+“Thank you,” I muttered to the rustling of tree branches as if speaking through an opening in Heaven's gate.
+Perhaps, it was to somehow reach the withered old lady the innocent child became.
+How grateful was I to the physiological axioms which define biology?

 I then remembered where I saw that fence.

-It was in a low budget horror film I had seen a while back.
+It was in a low-budget horror film I had seen a while back.
 I tried to remember the name, but it would not come to me.

-Ever notice when the lights are adjusted in a certain way and the music starts creeping in, you can almost sense the fear while you are watching?
+Ever notice when the lights are adjusted in a certain way, and the music starts creeping in?
+You can almost sense the fear while you are watching.
 Even if no one is there and nothing will ever happen.
-In other words, sometimes the anticipation is greater than the outcome.
+In other words, sometimes, the anticipation is greater than the outcome.
 If you can find what's causing the fear, the fear will go away.
 So long as it's only fear and not two arms reaching out at you.

 A problem can only be solved by finding its solution, but to lose a child or loved one, the issue may never be resolved and may drive people to commit unspeakable acts.
 Those internal wounds affect the heart by shocking the subconscious mind into believing that nothing will ever be the same again.